SweathaBharathi/how-to-change-the-expander-icon-in-tree-grid/README.md

 </Window.Resources>
 ```
 ![Change the expander icon](ExpanderIcon.png)

 ## Requirements to run the demo
-Visual Studio 2015 and above versions
+Visual Studio 2015 and above versions.